hackclub/hackclub/workshops/web_chat/README.md

 </details>

-We need references to the current message and name of the user in frontend.js.
+We need references to the current message and name of the user in `frontend.js`.
 Add the following just after `document.addEventListener("DOMContentLoaded", _ => {`:

 ```js
 const name = document.getElementById("name")
 const message = document.getElementById("message")
 ```

-After the ws.onmessage block in frontend.js, add a function to add messages received to the screen:
+After the `ws.onmessage` block in `frontend.js`, add a function to add messages received to the screen:

 ```js
 function addMessages(message) {